Sage/sageone_api_php_sample/README.md

 # Sage One API Sample application (PHP)

+##### Note: Request signing and noncing (the X-Signature and X-Nonce headers) is no longer checked in v3.
+The related code will soon be removed from this repo.

 Sample PHP project that integrates with Sage One Accounting via the Sage One API.

 * Authentication and API calls are handled in  [sageone_client.php](sageone_client.php)